 Greek art heavily influenced western art throughout history.
-The Greeks are most known for their realistic sculpture which tried to capture the beauty and perfection in the subject. starting to settle on the rich land of the Roman Empire.
-They were being driven to the west by the Huns.
-The Roman Empire became too big to defend.
-They started to run out of money to pay the army and after a while they couldn't afford to keep the forts as well defended.
-By the year AD 323 the Romans had become Christians.
-Christianity was basically a religion of peace.
-Some people think this made the Romans poorer fighters.
-They also used money to build churches instead of paying the army.
+The Greeks are most known for their realistic sculpture which tried to capture the beauty and perfection in the subject.
 Skills (Disciplinary) Historical Enquiry I can use a variety of sources to make inferences about life in Ancient Greece.
 Range and depth of historical knowledge Characteristics features of periods Children can make links between different features of a society to make sense of the world lived in by people in the past.
-Range and depth of historical knowledge Change and continuity Children understand that some changes are much more significant than others.
-Historical Enquiry Historical Interpretation I understand how our knowledge of the past is constructed from a range of sources.
-Historical Enquiry Children start combining information from more than one source eg CD Rom, video, Children start to raise questions about what evidence tells us.
+Historical Interpretation I understand how our knowledge of the past is constructed from a range of sources.
+Historical Enquiry Historical Enquiry Children start combining information from more than one source eg CD Rom, video, oral evidence.
+I can use archaeological sources to make inferences about life in Ancient Greece.
+Historical Enquiry Children start combining information from more than one source eg CD Rom, video, oral evidence.
+Historical Interpretation I understand how our knowledge of the past is constructed from a range of sources.
+Range and depth of historical knowledge Characteristics features of periods Children understand that people in the Range and depth of historical knowledge past had a range of different ways of looking at their world.